 The blue Λ in Fig. 2 represents our past light cone, which connects us, located at its peak, to everything that we can see directly.
-The line-of-sight comoving distance D_c between us and a radiation source on this light cone is computed [23] by integrating the infinitesimal contributions $d{comov}(x, y) = d{proper}(x, y)/a(t)$ between nearby events over time from t{em} , when the radiation from the source was emitted, to t{obs} , when it is observed:
+The line-of-sight comoving distance D_c between us and a radiation source on this light cone is computed [22] by integrating the infinitesimal contributions $d{comov}(x, y)$ where a(t) = 1/(1+z), and z is the observed redshift.

+= $d{proper}(x, y)/a(t)$ between nearby events over time from t{em} , when the radiation from the source was emitted, to t{obs} , when it is observed:

-$$D_C = \int{t{em}}^{t{obs}} \frac{c \, dt}{a(t)} \,, \tag{1}$$ where a(t) = 1/(1+z), and z is the observed redshift.
+$$D_C = \int{t{em}}^{t{obs}} \frac{c \, dt}{a(t)'} \tag{1}$$

-However, this light cone transcends the existence region of the Big Bang universe.
-Everything below the golden V in Fig. 2 is outside the space within which the Big Bang might have dispersed anything at all.
+However, this light cone transcends the existence region of the big bang universe.
+Everything below the golden V in Fig. 2 is outside the space that the big bang is said to have brought into existence or filled with anything.
 It would require a superluminal speed to bring anything there.
 This is why the blue Λ and the red horizontal that indicates the time of recombination and last scattering in Fig. 2 have been dotted in this area.
-Before one can reasonably claim to see anything there, be it a galaxy or the source of the CMB, one has to reject the idea of a formerly smaller universe.
-(Redshifted radiation could not have been emitted at the smaller distances shown in the right panel of Fig. 5.3 in [3] if observed at the larger distances shown in the left panel.)
+Before one can reasonably claim to see anything there, be it a galaxy or the source of the CMB, one has to reject the idea of a big bang.

 There are several galaxies whose observed redshifts z place them in the transcendent region.
-For one of these, GN-z11 [24], z has been reported to be 11.09.
+For one of these, GN-z11 [23], z has been reported to be 11.09.
 The authors wisely did not publish an explicit distance measure for it, but if one assumes that this z is the cumulative effect over time of an expansion in accordance with Eq.
 (1), then the galaxy must have been at a comoving distance of about 32 Gly when it emitted the observed light.
-At this instant, only 15 Gy conformal time had passed after the onset of the Big Bang, while almost 32 Gy would be needed to bring any-thing there, as can be seen in Fig. 2 [12].
+At this instant, only 15 Gy conformal time had passed after the onset of the big bang, while almost 32 Gy would be needed to bring anything there, as can be seen in Fig. 2.
+[16]

-In the standard approach to cosmology, the idea of a Big Bang is, nevertheless, retained in a merged model that is already marred by the relic radiation blunder (model B to Fig. 1).
-When it comes to considering lineof-sight distances, which can be based on redshift or luminosity, the Big Bang model is silently, by using Eq.
-(1), replaced by a model that presupposes an expanding view - a transcendentally expanding view (model 5 in [17]).
-In this model, time appears presently to have arisen 13.8 Gy ago, while the universe immediately after inflation already had at least the comoving spatial extension that it has at present in the prototypical Big Bang model.
+In the standard approach to cosmology, the idea of a big bang is, nevertheless, retained in a model that is already marred by the relic radiation blunder (model B to Fig. 1).
+When it comes to considering line-of-sight distances, which can be based on redshift or luminosity, this model is silently replaced by one that presupposes an expanding view - a transcendentally expanding view (model 5 in [15]).
+In this model, time appears now to have arisen 13.8 Gy ago, while the universe after inflation already had at least its present comoving spatial extension.
 The first radiation sources that became visible in this universe were all cosmically nearby.
 As time passed on, the span of distances at which sources could be seen became successively wider.
 This span increased at c, so that radiation emitted during the last scattering epoch was observable ever since.
-It is now observable where the dotted blue and red lines intersect in Fig. 2, at $D_C \approx 46$ Gly - not far from the present comoving radius of the Big Bang universe (in the golden ring of Fig. 1, model C).
+It is now observable where the dotted blue and red lines intersect in Fig. 2, at $D_C \approx$ 46 Gly - almost the present comoving radius of the big bang universe (in the golden ring of Fig. 1, model C).